Product Discovery Process: The Ultimate Guide

 Do not hesitate and hire an experienced development team who can effectively manage the software product discovery phase with a proven background!
 Fill in the Contact us form, and we'll get back to you to discuss all the details.

 The product discovery phase of a software project aims to hear business needs, formulate requirements, understand users and the context of usage, research competitors and trends, to map customer journey, identify tasks, roles, permissions, rules and restrictions, and create MVP backlog.
 In other words, everything the project needs from the start to be successful.
 The size of the project doesn’t matter, as discovery phase deliverables help mitigate risks and collect user feedback from the very beginning.

 It is one of the main goals of the project’s discovery stage.
-It helps to validate the idea, optimize costs, develop marketing strategy, create a prototype, set the project’s full scope, define success indicators and bottlenecks, appoint stakeholders, thus mitigating risks and collecting users’ feedback preparing business for the next phases of a software project development.
+It helps to validate the idea, optimize costs, develop a marketing strategy, create a prototype, set the project’s full scope, define success indicators and bottlenecks, and appoint stakeholders, thus mitigating risks and collecting users’ feedback preparing the business for the next phases of software product development.

 The discovery team doesn’t necessarily need to be big, however, it should definitely include top-notch professionals and skilled specialists with hands-on experience in the required industry.
 Our typical discovery team consists of two developers (usually team leads or architects), one quality assurance specialist, two business analysts, two designers and one project manager.

 Discovery phase deliverables can be divided into three main parts – UX/UI, BA and Development/PM deliverables.
 UX/UI artifacts contain competitors' analysis, choosing the available guideline to follow, navigation concept, site map, content structure, design sketches in Figma, concept design of key pages, dynamic prototype in Figma.